 Which do you think is easier: claiming humility with our mouths or demonstrating it with our lives?
 Which do you think Jesus would prioritize?
 Such words sting my conscience, and so they should!

 Which do you think is easier for our churches: claiming hope for revival from our pulpits or demonstrating it with our lives?
 Which do you think truly moves heaven?
 AH!
 There’s that sting again.

 History demonstrates how we continually exhaust our own wisdom before standing in the council of the Lord.
-Meanwhile we resist the work of the Holy Spirit to bring us to an end of our cleverness.
-This time I intend the lean the other direction and embrace the correction of the Holy Spirit for the promises of God.
-Arkansas needs pastors who have “put their mouths to the dust” (Lamentations 3:29) and exchange their best efforts for the wisdom of heaven.
+Meanwhile, we resist the work of the Holy Spirit to bring us to an end of our cleverness.
+This time I intend the lean in the other direction and embrace the correction of the Holy Spirit for the promises of God.

 Just as before, I cannot claim any authority in this area as I am just as guilty.
-I believe the Holy Spirit is highlighting this issue in my own life and in our churches if we truly want to experience true revival in Arkansas.
+I believe the Holy Spirit is highlighting this issue in my own life and in our churches if we truly want to experience true revival.

 Accordingly, this will likely be my last post of this nature as I carefully consider the consequences of my own words.
 I don’t want these posts to be guilty of lip service!

 HOWEVER, I would love to share your stories.
-What is the Lord speaking to you about your own life and about the future revival in Arkansas?
+What is the Lord speaking to you about your own life and revival?
 I would love for you to send it to me and allow me to share it with our email list of intercessors.
-Let us continue to seek the Lord together for Arkansas and share what He says.
+Let us continue to seek the Lord together.
 I believe the Lord has much to say, and it would be great to hear from each other if you have anything to share.
 Thank you for continuing with me on this journey!